Aysenuryilmazz/Aysenuryilmazz/README.md

  ## Hi there 👋 I'm Aysenur

-I work as a DWH/BI Developer at Vakıfbank.
-I have a bachelor's degree in CSE from Marmara University, Istanbul.
+<p>I work as a DWH/BI Developer at Vakıfbank. </p>
+<p>I have a bachelor's degree in CSE from Marmara University, Istanbul. </p>
-For 2 years I have been working through my personal education program on Machine Learning, and Data Science.
+<p>For 2 years I have been working through my personal education program on Machine Learning, and Data Science. </p>
-I really am into coding in Python.
-Luckily in recent months, I've found an opportunity to learn more about Databases(esp Oracle-12c) and use more SQL(in fact, daily :d)
+<p>I really am into coding in Python.
+Luckily in recent months, I've found an opportunity to learn more </p>
+<p>about Databases(esp Oracle-12c) and use more SQL(in fact, daily :d) </p>

 ### Skills